-The Directors of the Delivery Authority are the Non-Executive Board Members and those Executive Team Members whose details are set out on page 33.
+The Directors of the Delivery Authority are the Non-Executive Board Members and those Executive Team Members whose details are set out in the DA Board section.

 Register of interests

 The Executive Team and Board Members must complete a declaration of interests.
 There were no declarations of significant company directorships or other interests that may have conflicted with their management responsibilities.
 Related Party interests are disclosed in Note 14 to the financial statements.